wxw328/CSC512_submission_repo/README.md

 # CSC512_submission_repo
-This is the submission repository for NCSU CSC 512 course project
+This is the submission repository for NCSU CSC 512 course project Task2.

+**The source code for llvm pass is in /seminalInputFeatureDetection/Main.cpp**

 To compile example3, following these commands: